-FTS promotes both an empathetic examination of the values of others and the development and articulation of one’s own values as part of a liberal arts education that encourages responsible use of knowledge.
+First Term Seminars promote both an empathetic examination of the values of others and the development and articulation of one’s own values as part of a liberal arts education that encourages responsible use of knowledge.
 Indeed, a focus on values permeates the FTS Program, shaping the Program’s goals in writing, oral communication, critical thinking, and advising.

 The FTS Writing component promotes writing as a creative and critical process in which writers engage with the ideas of others.
 In FTS, students write to express their own ideas and to inform and communicate with others.
 Good writers make both stylistic and content-based choices to accommodate different purposes, contexts, and audiences.
 These rhetorical choices help writers make their cases in the most effective ways possible.
 In FTS courses, students will use writing as a means of creative expression and intellectual growth; learn to make effective choices as writers, considering purpose, audience, context, and style whenever they write; cultivate an awareness of the values that inform choices made by writers, themselves and others; develop flexible strategies for generating ideas, drafting, and polishing their writing.

-The FTS Critical Thinking component promotes a commitment to the application of reason to one's own ideas and those of others, a willingness to consider the perspectives of others, and an awareness of the limits of any given epistemology.
+The FTS Critical Thinking component promotes a commitment to the application of reason to one's own ideas and those of others, a willingness to consider the perspectives and values of others, and an awareness of the limits of any given epistemology.
 These habits of mind, central to the liberal arts, help the individual find a meaningful place in a larger society and form one of the cornerstones of lifelong learning.

 Student Learning Outcome: Students will be able to thoughtfully analyze questions from multiple perspectives; will identify how contexts and unstated assumptions influence arguments; will identify the implications and consequences of arguments; will develop original and creative solutions to complex problems; and will identify and evaluate alternative perspectives.